CodeForPittsburgh/food-access-data-transformation/data_scripts/README.md

 * All entries must have valid GeoCode Coordinates
 * Any entries with invalid GeoCode Coordinates are output to the __invalid-raw-sources.csv__ file.

+## De-Duplication Script

+The __de_deuplication__ script is run to process the raw merged data and remove and detected duplicate rows using the __merge__ module.
+The script outputs the following files:

+* deduped-merged-data.csv - Pipe Delimited File
+* deduped-merged-data.ndjson - Data from the Pipe Delimited File in an NDJSON format.
+* duplicate-merged-data.csv - Contains the duplicate rows removed from the file.

+## Stage Files Script

+The __stage_files__, script will archive the previous version of the generated CSV and place the current de-duplicated CSV and NDJSON in it's place.
+These are then available for the Food Access Map.